 As mentioned, February come, the number of BF attacks has increased.
 Our telemetry shows a spike towards the end of the month; the ‘bulk’ (circa 10% of detected and blocked BF attacks) has been seen on the 25th of February, the lowest count being registered on the second of the month.
 Below, you will find a graphical representation of how the brute-force attack phenomenon evolved throughout the month of February.

 In March, WHO declares the coronavirus outbreak a pandemic.
 Companies around the world were either forced to shut down their operation or send their employee to work remotely.
 With an increase in telecommuters, both ISPs and infrastructure are under tremendous stress.
 Concomitantly, a rise in brute-force attack numbers is also observed.

 On the average, around 5,000 brute-force attempts have been detected in May, compared to 3,500 in February (42,72% increase for the February-March timeframe).
 Furthermore, our telemetry shows a massive brute-force attacks spike (circa 10% of March attacks) in or around the 5th of March, coinciding with the beginning of the work-from-home migration.
 See the graph below to review the March brute-force attack evolution.

-The feature is available as part of our company’s Thor Premium Enterprise cybersecurity suite.
-Outlook wise, our forecasts show that brute-force attacks will effectively decrease both in number and strength.
+The feature is available as part of our company’s Endpoint Security Suite.
+Outlook-wise, our forecasts show that brute-force attacks will effectively decrease both in number and strength.
 Please see the graph below to review the April vs. March trend of the BFA phenomenon.

 In my (most humble) opinion, firewalls aren’t going anywhere.
 Of course, we shouldn’t rely solely on the firewall to keep e-threats at bay.
 That being said, a complete cybersecurity solution is the way to go forward, especially during these trying times.
 Stay safe!